 “Some technology businesses have amassed a huge war chest of patents, which they can use to swamp the competition with patent infringement claims,” said Mark Finn, IP law principal at EMW.
 “Even if the claim doesn’t stick and is eventually rejected by the courts, it can still keep rivals’ products off the market for long enough to gain a competitive advantage.”

-Smartphone makers including Apple Inc. (AAPL), Samsung Electronics Co.
+Smartphone makers including Apple Inc. (AAPL:US), Samsung Electronics Co.
 (005930), Nokia Oyj (NOK1V) and HTC Corp.
 (2498) have filed dozens of suits against each other in the U.K. over the last two years as part of a global litigation strategy in the mobile-device market that Bloomberg Industries said was $312 billion last year.
 The rise in IP litigation comes as the U.K. economy shrank the most in three years, forcing companies to fight “for every edge they can find,” Finn said.

 Companies in patent-heavy industries look for “any way” to maintain their advantage, Finn said.